MohimSingla/Assignment_1/README.md

 3. Make sure PORT 3000 is available for our application.
 4. Change your PWD to the root folder of your project in the terminal and run the following command to start the express server:
                         nodemon src/app.js -e js
 5. The express server is up and running.

+### Note:
+1. For Sample test database collection data, refer to /sampleTestData and check the ample files.

 ## Testing Endpoints:
 #### 1. POST /auth/register